Slideshow: A Visual Guide to Understanding Osteoarthritis

 Medication for OA

 When osteoarthritis flares up, many patients find relief with over-the-counter pain and anti-inflammatory medication, such as aspirin, ibuprofen, or acetaminophen.
 Pain-relieving creams or sprays can also help when applied directly to the sore area.
-If pain persists despite the use of pills or creams, your doctor may suggest an injection of steroids or hyaluronans directly into the joint.
+If pain persists despite the use of pills or creams, your doctor may suggest an injection of steroids or hyaluronans directly into the knee joint.

 Overall studies suggest no benefits of glucosamine and chondroitin -- supplements available at pharmacies and health food stores touted for relieving pain and stiffness for people with osteoarthritis.
 Check with your doctor before using chondroitin, especially if you take blood-thinners.
+Other supplements such as antioxidants vitamin C and E and vitamin D have not been shown to help.

 Osteoarthritis and Weight